ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 ## Final thoughts
 - Again hooking is a fast way to change existing behaviors of the app, you can find there are so many useful tweaks out there to install and experience yourself.
-- From research prospective, hooking to methods can help change behaviors of the app, for example disable jailbreak detection, disable SSL Pinning... which allow you to inspect the app in runtime.
+- From a research perspective, hooking to methods can help change behaviors of the app, for example disable jailbreak detection, disable SSL Pinning... which allow you to inspect the app in runtime.

 ## Further readings
 - [Preferences Specifier plist](https://iphonedevwiki.net/index.php/Preferences_specifier_plist){:target="_blank"}